jacobron/EasyHive_Pycom_Shield/README.md

 * you can replace R5 with an 103AT Thermistor to prevent load into the battery at -0°C temperatures
 * BOM for V1.1 is still not written. so you have to check things yourself and use the BOM from Version 1.0 and the schematic.

+# Software
+* Software is not updated yet to the new Hardware Design File.
+You're welcome to change that!

 # copyright
 Software: GPL 3.0 and following versions